Traveling for DIEP Flap Breast Reconstruction

-To answer the first question, I simply feel that I found the best micro-surgeon in the country to perform my DIEP flap procedure.
-This is a highly complex surgery that is successfully performed by few surgeons across the United States.
+To answer the first question, I simply feel I found the best micro-surgeon in the country to perform my DIEP flap procedure.
+This is a highly complex surgery successfully performed by few surgeons across the United States.
 Many women have to travel to have this surgery performed because of that.
-I stand firm in my conviction that the group at PRMA in San Antonio are six of the finest micro-surgeons in the United States and I want other women to know that.
+I stand firm in my conviction, the group at PRMA in San Antonio are seven of the finest micro-surgeons in the United States and I want other women to know that.
 The answer to the second question and making those travel plans is what I’d like to address in detail in this blog.

 Lodging and Flights for a Two Week Stay

-Once you have had your initial consult with your plastic surgeon, whoever it is you have chosen, they will then process and check coverage with your insurance, depending on your individual plan, and schedule a surgery date for you.
+Once you have had your initial consult with your plastic surgeon, whoever you have chosen, they will begin to process your case.
+The group you chose must check coverage with your insurance, depending on your individual plan, and schedule a surgery date for you.

 The Women’s Health and Cancer Rights Act (WHCRA) helps protect many women with breast cancer who choose to have their breasts rebuilt (reconstructed) after a mastectomy.
 Mastectomy (mas-tek-tuh-me) is surgery to remove all or part of the breast.
 This federal law requires most group insurance plans that cover mastectomies to also cover breast reconstruction.
 It was signed into law on October 21, 1998.
 The United States Departments of Labor and Health and Human Services oversee this law.

 I got a phone call from my plastic surgeon’s insurance department and my mind clicked into planning mode.
 The first thing you will need to do is arrange flights and lodging.
-My surgeon required me to stay two weeks total as do most who perform DIEP flap surgery.
-The first 5-6 days will be in hospital.
-The remaining week will be back at your place of “rest and healing”.
+My surgeon required me to stay two weeks total.
+This may vary slightly from surgeon to surgeon but will give you a general idea of how long you will be away from home.
+The first few days will be in hospital.
+The remaining time, approximately 7-10 days, will be back at your place of “rest and healing”.
 Perhaps you are fortunate enough to know someone in the town you are traveling to.
 If so, wonderful!
 You are set for a place to stay.

 But, like many, because I didn’t have friends or family in San Antonio, I had to pay for lodging.
 Travel and meals will be your financial responsibility.
 A key reminder: Save all of your receipts from lodging and travel.
-They were all considered part of my medical tax deductions.
-Meals cannot be included in that, however.
+These were all considered part of my medical tax deductions.
+Meals cannot be included in deductions, however.
 I chose to stay in a VRBO for a couple of reasons.
 My husband could only be there for the first week.
-I then asked my friend to fly down for week two which would be the week I was in the VRBO.
-So, of course, I wanted us each to have our own bedroom.
+I asked my friend to fly down for week two, which was the week I stayed at the VRBO.
+I wanted us each to have our own bedroom.
 You could book two hotel rooms side-by-side but the VRBO option was much more cost effective when I researched options.
 Do be sure to ask your plastic surgery center or hospital you will be staying at if they contract with nearby hotels for a discount rate.
 It is often the case and the price will reflect a lower rate than if you simply book on line.
-Additionally, the plastic surgery group that I went to in San Antonio has listed travel assistance on their website.
+Additionally, the plastic surgery group I went to in San Antonio has listed travel assistance on their website.
 There are certain qualifications but it’s definitely worth the call.

 A growing number of breast cancer patients are now choosing to travel for their care, particularly for some of the more advanced breast reconstruction procedures.
 Insurance may cover the health care expenses but the cost of the hotel and air fare falls on the patient.